 Finding an agent that suits you can be a difficult task.
 Each agent will work in their own unique way, there is no one size fits all.
 The key is having a strong, communicative relationship with your agent, working in the spirit of trust without fear of asking questions.
 On the flip side, don't worry if it takes time for your agent to get back to you.
 An agent is always multitasking, and their priority is getting auditions in and suggesting people for work, so they might not have a chance to look at your new headshots/showreel/voicereel right away, but they will do, and they’ll get back to you as soon as they can.

-While we’ve covered a few of the harsher realities of the industry here, we hope that you still feel as inspired and driven as ever to make your child’s career as a performer a success!
-There are some incredible opportunities out there for anyone with a passion and talent for this kind of work, and joining an agency and Spotlight is a great way to get started.
+While we’ve covered a few of the harsher realities of the industry here, we hope that you still feel as inspired and driven as ever to make your career as a young performer a success!
+There are some incredible opportunities out there for anyone with a passion and talent for this kind of work, and joining an agency and then Spotlight is a great way to get started.

 Any other questions?
 Email them to [email protected] and we’ll be sure to answer more in future!